-A weed trimmer is a useful garden tool, especially if you live somewhere hot and humid where weeds tend to flourish.
 Weed trimmers run on a mixture of gas and oil, and two-cycle weed trimmers require a proper mix to run well.
-Too little oil and the engine will overheat and seize up.
-Too much oil and your engine will smoke, which can get the muffler all gummed up.
+If there's too little oil, the engine will overheat and seize up.
+If there's too much oil, your engine will smoke, which can get the muffler all gummed up.
 Because weed trimmers do not have separate compartments for gas and oil, you must get the mix just right in order to ensure a healthy garden tool.

 Most weed trimmers require oil to be added to the gas.
 Unlike engines that have separate gas and oil reservoirs, a weed trimmer's engine runs on a mix.
 This keeps the engine lubricated at all times.
 You should never use straight gas in a two-cycle engine because that will ruin it within minutes.

 The make and model of your weed trimmer will determine the correct fuel-to-oil mixture.
-Some models require a ratio of 32:1, 40:1 or even 50:1.
-Check your owner's manual to make sure you're mixing the proper ratio.
+Some models, such as Stihl, require a ratio of 50:1, while others, including Weed Eater, require a 40:1 mixture and still others, including Ryobi, run on a 32:1 mixture.
+Check your owner's manual to make sure you're mixing in the proper ratio.
 Otherwise, you could harm the engine.

 Mix 3.2 oz. of engine oil with 1 gallon of regular gasoline.
 Because the oil will separate from the gasoline over time, thoroughly shake your oil and gas mixture before refueling your weed trimmer.
 Be careful when you do this so as not to get the oil and gas all over the place.

 Make sure to buy regular unleaded gasoline and not a diesel fuel.
 It's all right to use gasoline that is blended with a maximum 10 percent alcohol.
-If you want to use alternative fuels, such as ethanol or methanol, just be sure they are made up of a 10:2 ratio.
+But if you want to use alternative fuels, such as ethanol or methanol, just be sure they are made up in a 10:2 ratio.
+If you want the safest fuel possible, purchase premixed fuel supplied by the company that manufactured the trimmer.
+Stihl, for example, supplies premixed fuel for all its gas-powered tools.

-However, do not store the unit with this mixture inside.
+Do not store the trimmer with this mixture inside, unless you add a fuel stabilizer or you use a premixed fuel, which typically already includes a stabilizer.
 Alcohol-blended fuels can attract moisture and form acids.
-That can damage the fuel system.
-Also, keep in mind that fuels with more than 10 percent alcohol won't work well with your weed trimmer.
-They can decrease the power of the engine, causing it to run erratically.
+That can damage the fuel system and clog the carburetor, and cleaning the carburetor is a job you don't want to do.
+Also, keep in mind that fuels with more than 10 percent alcohol won't work well with your weed trimmer and can decrease the power of the engine, causing it to run erratically.
+Manufacturer-supplied pre-mixed fuels are typically alcohol-free.